IsRaTiAlv/Vision4Cities/README.md

 # **Sistema de información sobre la ocupación de buses del transporte publico.**

-In this work, we implement and intelligent system to count the number of people getting on in a bus.
+In this work, we implement an intelligent system to count the number of people getting on in a bus.

-## Getting Started

-You can find an initial video at [test_v1](https://gitlab.com/IsRaTiAl/v4c/-/blob/master/videos/video_metro.avi)
+## Update March 28, 2020 21:20
+After 5 hours of work, the team V4A achieved the following results:
+- We reviewed several state-of-the-art projects.
+- We implemented a person recognition system, see the [video](https://gitlab.com/IsRaTiAl/v4c/-/blob/master/videos/video_metro.avi).

 ## Tools
 This project has been build using the following tools: